 \section{Proof of the main result}

 Let us assume that $P$ is a polynomial whose range sum is $p$.
-We have already seen that $P$ is either at least of degree $\dd$ or constant.
-The main goal of this section is to characterise those $P$ that are of degree exactly $\dd$.
-As a consequence of this section we establish the description of the polynomials given in Theorem \ref{thm:main}.
+Recall that range sum refers to the sum of the admitted values of the polynomial $P$ with multiplicity, evaluated over all elements of a given prime field $\F_p$, where the admitted values are considered as elements from $\{0, 1, \dots , p-1\}$.
+In the sequel we write $\sum_{x \in \F_p } [P(x)]=p$, where $[P(x)]$ is an integer between 0 and $p-1$.
+We have already seen that $P$ is the constant 1 polynomial or its degree is at least $\dd$.
+The main goal of this section is to characterise those polynomials $P$ whose range sum is equal to $p$ and which are also of degree exactly $\dd$.
+As a consequence of this section, we establish the description of the polynomials given in Theorem \ref{thm:main}.

-\subsection{Roots of a polynomial of degree $\dd$}
+\subsection{Roots of a polynomial of degree \texorpdfstring{$\dd$}{}}